db/seeds/users_seeder.rb

 class UsersSeeder < Planter::Seeder

-seeding_method :csv, csv_name: :users, model: 'User'
+seeding_method :csv, csv_name: :users, table: :users

 end

 Another way to seed is to create records from a data array.
 To do this, your class must implement a data attribute or method, which is an array of hashes.
 Note that this class already provides the attr_reader for this attribute, so the most you have to do is create instance variables in your constructor.
-If if you want your data to be different for each new record (via Faker, +Array#sample+, etc.), you’ll probably want to supply a method called data that returns an array of new data each time.
+If you want your data to be different for each new record (via Faker, +Array#sample+, etc.), you’ll probably want to supply a method called data that returns an array of new data each time.

 require 'planter'